|Semester 1, 2021 External|

 Requirements for student to be awarded a passing grade in the course:

-To be assured of receiving a passing grade a student must attempt all items and obtain at least 50% of the total weighted marks available for the course (i.e. the Primary Hurdle), and have satisfied the Secondary Hurdle (Proficiency), by achieving a mark of 1 for Lab Attendance.
+To be assured of receiving a passing grade a student must achieve at least 50% of the total weighted marks available for the course (i.e. the Primary Hurdle), and have satisfied the Secondary Hurdle (Proficiency) ), i.e. achieved 80% (mark of 1) for the Lab Attendance.

 Method used to combine assessment results to attain final grade: